Social dilemmas can be seen in the current debate over the debt ceiling that has been going on in our government over the past year.

 The debate is essentially this: Republicans do not want to raise our debt ceiling any further with out making spending cuts and by refraining from raising taxes.
 The Democrats want to raise the debt ceiling and raise taxes along with it in order to fund government programs.
-The debt ceiling must be raised in order to pay for current government operational expenses, which a large portion of it is for defense.
-Most Americans are troubled by the amassing debt our government continues to acquire but there is a sharp divide on how to stop the debt from increasing and how to start decreasing it.
+Our government must raise the debt ceiling in order to pay for current government operational expenses.
+A large portion of it is for defense.
+The amassing debt our government continues to acquire is troubling most Americans.
+But there is a sharp divide on how to stop the debt from increasing and how to start decreasing it.

-There is a clear and major collective action problem in this situation.
-The Democrats propose that if we just raise taxes on wealthy individuals and corporations we will be able to pay our debts off.
-The Republicans argue that is irrational and it will not work, they propose that if taxes are raised on the wealthy, which they say are the primary employers in the US, then they will either stop hiring people that are in need of jobs or possibly even begin to cut jobs.
+There is a clear and ajor collective action problem in this situation which creates a social dilemma.
+Democrats propose if we raise taxes on wealthy individuals and corporations we will be able to pay our debts off.
+Republicans argue that is irrational and it will not work.
+They believe that if they raise taxes on the wealthy, which they say are the primary employers in the US.
+They will either stop hiring people that are in need of jobs or possibly even begin to cut jobs.
 Which in turn would create a smaller tax paying base and make more people dependent on expensive governmental programs.

 Each party keeps using smear and threat tactics on order to get their way on this legislation.
 We almost had an entre government shut down because of the Republicans threatening the Democrats over raising taxes.
-Ultimately a debt ceiling bill was passed but with very little provisions for measures aimed towards reducing the current deficits.
+Ultimately they passed a debt ceiling bill.
+But with very little provisions for measures aimed towards reducing the current deficits.